madsrh/yet-another-DMZ-cursor-theme/README.md

 - IV: **DMZ-colored_trobber** is the standard default DMZ watch spinner, colored blue.
 - V: With the **orange split** I am trying a different color.
 Here an orange dot splitting and assembling while rotating.
 The #E95420 sometimes looks like red, so this one is slightly more orange.

+Some of these are 32px and others (II + III) are 48px, but we can easily force either size.

 ![examples](examples.jpg)